Ludovic Maisonneuve

 Evolution of disassortative mating

 Mating preference can evolve in response to selective forces and can be based on different cues displayed by the sexual partners.
 Preferences for these cues are favored when they increase the fitness of the offspring produced.
-Disassortative mating, whereby individuals tend to choose partners with cues that differ from themselves, is generally maladapted because selection in a given environment usually favours (1) locally adapted traits and (2) assortative mate preference based on these specific traits.
-Our work highlights the evolutionary mechanisms (genetic architecture, relationship genotype/phenotype) allowing the emergence and the persistence of this apparently maladaptive behaviour.
+Disassortative mating, whereby individuals tend to choose partners with cues that differ from themselves, is generally maladapted because selection in a given environment usually favors (1) locally adapted traits and (2) assortative mate preference based on these specific traits.
+Our work highlights the evolutionary mechanisms (genetic architecture, relationship genotype/phenotype) allowing the emergence and the persistence of this apparently maladaptive behavior.

 Effect of population network on the evolution of cultural trait

 Computers, spaceships and scientific theories have not been invented by single, isolated individuals.
 Instead, they result from a collective process by which innovations are gradually added to an existing pool of cultural knowledge, most often over multiple generations.
 The ability to learn from others is pivotal to this process because it allows innovations to be passed from individual to individual and from generation to generation.
 Understanding how cultural traits emerge and propagate within groups is crucial to explain the evolution of human societies.
-We develop a mathematically oriented model that draws on individual-based approaches, inhomogeneous Markov chains and learning algorithms to understand the link between population network and cultural evolution.
+We developed a mathematically oriented model that draws on individual-based approaches, inhomogeneous Markov chains and learning algorithms to understand the link between population network and cultural evolution.

 Publications (Google Scholar)